LiamB72/LearningProgLangs/README.md

 My way through learning of the coding language C

-Also big thanks to "Bro Code" video for helpin' me through the basic of it;
+Also big thanks to "Bro Code" video for helpin' me through the basic of it.
 Link to the video : https://www.youtube.com/watch?v=87SH2Cn0s9A

-Another big shout out is to my school teacher that shown quite a important file to learn C;
+Another big shout out is to my school teacher that shown quite a important file to learn C.
 Link to the nsi's site of my school : https://touchardinforeseau.servehttp.com/nsi/